 “This generous gift helped build beautiful and welcoming spaces for students and faculty to creatively collaborate, engage in experiential learning and develop skills crucial for success in the competitive fashion industry,” said Darrell Donahue , dean of the WVU Davis College of Agriculture, Natural Resources and Design.

 Located on the ground floor of the South Agricultural Sciences Building, the Fashion Illustration Studio features equipment for hand-drawing and digital fashion illustration, digital flats and technical packages.
 Students will also create new designs and digitize patterns for printing while gaining experience with the latest in Computer Assisted Drawing.

-above on the first floor, the Fashion Design Studio provides workstations to
+Directly above on the first floor, the Fashion Design Studio provides workstations

-learn essential skills in pattern design, layout and cutting, garment
+to learn essential skills in pattern design, layout and cutting, garment construction

 The 4,400-square-foot renovation also includes display cases, student lockers, a meeting room and common space.

 For Katie Jones , associate professor and coordinator of the fashion, dress and merchandising program, these new studios illustrate the College and University’s commitment to the program and its students and faculty.

 “I don’t know anyone who has this view,” Jones said, referencing the quad of lush greenspace on the Evansdale Campus.
 “When space is at a premium on a campus like ours, the luxury of being in this much space, the symbolism of that commitment from the college is really important to our wellbeing and our sense of belonging to the campus community.”

 In addition to the modern and spacious studios, Jones is particularly excited for the new display space outside the Fashion Illustration Studio.